 Your intranet analytics should be easy to access and interpret.
 We love Google Analytics, but it can be a bit cumbersome to understand.
 If you need help getting started or mastering Google Analytics, check out Google Analytics Academy.
 These free, online lessons are easy to absorb and put into use.

 Even the most seasoned communicator will learn something.
 Plus you get a little LinkedIn bling.

 Time on Intranet

 One of the key things to track on your intranet is simply how much time people are spending there.

-This stat helps you figure out if your staff views your intranet as a valuable resource that improves their work life or an antiquated, difficult to navigate portal.
+This stat helps you figure out if your staff views your intranet as a valuable resource that improves their work-life or an antiquated, difficult to navigate the portal.
 Look at the pages viewed per session to see if associates are easily finding and consuming your intranet offerings.

 Capitalize on Desirable Content